empayg/empayg.github.io/docs.md

 # Documentation

 The docs guide you through all you need to know to integrate EMPAYG in your website and provide a paid option to your users.
 We recommend you to read it completely.
-We encourage you to contact us at support@empayg.com if you need any further assistance.
+We encourage you to contact help@empayg.com if you need any further assistance.

-What is EMPAYG?
+****What is EMPAYG?****

 EMPAYG is a monetisation platform that allows creators to provide a paid option for their web content/service.
 You can decide the rate you want to charge the users.
-Users are charged based of the duration of their session.
+Users are charged based on the duration of their session.

-How does it work?
+****How does it work?****

 EMPAYG requires any web service using EMPAYG's service to load a JavaScript widget on the webpage to enable its use.
 The widget is responsible for collecting user credentials from the webpage and starting the session.
 The web service gets access to session changes through HTML classes and JavaScript events that can be used to make necessary changes to webpage to make effect of login/logout, which may include changing display of advertisements or content load, by web service.
 The widget also reports, at periodic intervals, the time for which the web service has been used.
 The charge is calculated based on the duration for which the web service is used by the user as reported by the widget.

-EMPAYG advantage
+****EMPAYG advantage****

 i.
 You can integrate and provide a paid option along with serving advertisements to non-paying users.
 Empower the users to choose how they want to use the service.